Table of Contents

 1. Select the date.
 Use the date selector to input the date you intend to make the deposit on.

 2. Enter in the bank account line.
-This is where you can enter in the bank account number that the payments should be deposited into.
+This is where you can enter the bank account number that the payments should be deposited into.

 3. Add in a memo.
 Optionally, you can also include additional information regarding the deposit through this field.